Chlamydia Home Test

 - Pain during sex

 Chlamydia is a sexually transmitted infection caused by the bacteria Chlamydia trachomatis.
-The bacteria can cause infection of the urethra, cervix, rectum or throat.
-The infection can spread to the epididymis in men and to the uterus or fallopian tubes in women.
-Left untreated, this increases the risk of infertility and ectopic pregnancy.
-If a woman has chlamydia during pregnancy, she can also infect her baby during delivery without proper management.
-This can lead to an eye and respiratory tract infection in the baby.
-Chlamydia is a very common STI and is usually treatable with antibiotics.
-To learn more, check out our article “What is Chlamydia?“.
+This bacteria can cause an infection of the urethra, cervix, rectum or throat.
+Chlamydia is transmitted through vaginal, anal, and oral sex or contact with infected genital fluids.
+Left untreated, the infection can spread to the epididymis in men, and to the uterus or fallopian tubes in women.
+This increases the risk of infertility or an ectopic pregnancy.
+A chlamydia infection during childbirth can lead to eye or respiratory infections in the baby.
+Chlamydia is a very common STI and is treatable with antibiotics.

 How does it work?